Metropolitan-Vickers: Metrovick postwar

 Metropolitan Vickers also produced electrical equipment for the British Rail Class 76 (EM1), and British Rail Class 77 (EM2), 1.5 kV DC locomotives, built at Gorton Works for the electrification of the Woodhead Line in the early 1950s.
 Larger but broadly similar locomotives were also supplied to the New South Wales Government Railways as its 46 class.
 The company also designed the British Rail Class 82, 25 kV AC locomotives built by Beyer, Peacock & Company in Manchester using Metrovick electrical equipment.
 The company also supplied electrical equipment for the British Rail Class 303 electric multiple units.

 In the 1950s, the company built a large power transformer works at Wythenshawe, Manchester.
 The factory opened in 1957, and was closed by GEC in 1971, after which it was sold to the American compressor manufacturer Ingersoll Rand.

 In 1961, the Russian cosmonaut Yuri Gagarin was invited to the company's factory at Trafford Park as part of his tour of Manchester.

 The rivalry between Metrovick and BTH was eventually ended in an unconvincing fashion when the AEI management eventually decided to rid themselves of both brands and be known as AEI universally, a change they made on 1 January 1960.
 This move was almost universally resented within both companies.
 Worse, the new brand name was utterly unknown to its customers, leading to a noticeable fall-off in sales and AEI's stock price.

 General Electric Company (GEC) takeover

 When AEI attempted to remove the doubled-up management structures, they found this task to be even more difficult.
 By the mid-1960s the company was struggling under the weight of two complete management hierarchies, and they appeared to be unable to control the company any more.
-This allowed AEI to be purchased by General Electric Company in 1967, which was later restructured into many other companies, including Marconi plc in 1999, later Marconi Communications, and others.
+This allowed AEI to be purchased by General Electric Company in 1967.